Black Eye (film): Release

-Reception
+Reception and appraisal

 In a contemporary review for the Los Angeles Times, critic Kevin Thomas called the film a "modest, entertaining private detective caper" and wrote: "If 'Black Eye' ... lacks both originality and individuality it is nonetheless serviceable, mainly credible and not unduly violent."
 Thomas also praised Williamson, who "continues to impress in one of his best opportunities to date."

+Biographer and film critic Dana M. Reemes registered this assessment of Black Eye:

+Reemes adds: “The irony is that Black Eye would have probably made more money for Warner Bros. if it had not been targeted solely at a black audience.”